Do you have multiple sheets in Excel and need to find and extract data quickly? VLOOKUP

 - Use named ranges: Instead of typing in cell ranges manually, consider using named ranges to make your formulas easier to read and maintain.

-Use absolute cell references:
+- Use absolute cell references: When using

 VLOOKUP